axe/axe-design/README.md

 following information:
 - Description
 - Dependencies
-- Sub-Components (if applicable)
+- Sub-Components
-- High-Level Design
+- Terms
-  - Class/Interface/Enums and their purpose
-- Low-Level Design
+- Design
-  - Class/Interface/Enums and their properties and functions

 Axe components are designed to be easily incorporated into any code base, you do not need to use Axe as the main game engine and you don't even need to use its